anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 Apache Mesos is a two-level scheduler to efficiently manage resources in a datacenter: Mesos frameworks receive resource offers from a Mesos master and use them to launch tasks in a containerized environment.
 Further, Apache Mesos provides a mechanism for enabling third-party modules that can be used to extend Mesos functionality without modifying Mesos itself.

 We'll start by getting some hands-on experience with writing our own Mesos framework from scratch in C++, Java, or Python.
-We'll then move on to a more advanced use case and show how to get started with creating Mesos modules to fine-tune your Mesos cluster.
+We'll then move on to a more advanced use case and show how to get started with creating Mesos modules to extend Mesos functionality.
 Finally, we'll go on a brief tour of extending the Mesos isolation mechanism for managing agent resources using Mesos containerizers.

 Led by Kapil Arya, Mesosphere.
 Kapil is a Distributed Systems Engineer at Mesosphere and has extensive experience in the virtualization and High Performance Computing space.